Dance in Israel: Folk dancing

 Israeli soldiers dancing the Horah in 1948.

 Israeli folk dancing includes folk dances such as the Horah and dances that incorporate the Tza’ad Temani.
 Israeli folk dance also includes Dabke which is a Middle Eastern dance of the Levant region (Israel, Lebanon, Syria) and is a common dance done by mainly the Arab population of Israel however is a most popular dance among Israeli youth.
 In Hebrew Dabke is known as דבקה "Dabka" which comes from the Arabic term meaning "stomping of feet".
 The Dance is well suited for bringing Israel-Arab culture together.

 Contemporary dance

 One of the pioneers of modern dance in Israel was Gertrud Kraus, who immigrated to Mandate Palestine in 1935 and formed a modern dance company affiliated with the Tel Aviv Folk Opera.
 In 1950–1951, she founded the Israel Ballet Theatre, and became its artistic director.
 Contemporary dance in Israel is influenced by Israeli folk dance and European traditions.
-Dance companies include the Kibbutz Contemporary Dance Company, Inbal Dance Theater, Vertigo Dance Company, Bat-Dor Dance Company and Batsheva Dance Company.
+Dance companies include the Kibbutz Contemporary Dance Company, Inbal Dance Theater, Vertigo Dance Company, Kolben Dance Company, Bat-Dor Dance Company and Batsheva Dance Company.